devzone777/skywire-scmp/README.md

 This package provides the **SCMP** (Skywire Control Management Protocol) network level utilities for network engineers and developers to rapidly troubleshoot Skywire network issues and integrate Skywire into network monitoring applications.

+## Commands
+ - visorverify    Verifies if a visor pubkey is active on the Skywire network or not
+ - visorcount     Displays the number of visors currently active on the Skywire network
+ - activevisors   Returns a list of all visors currently active on the Skywire network
+ - getkeypair     Generates a new Skywire Pubkey and SecKey

 ## Usage
 Run: